Battle of Wahab's Plantation: Background

 Pursuant to the British "southern strategy" for winning the American Revolutionary War, British forces had captured Charleston, South Carolina early in 1780, and had driven Continental Army forces from South Carolina.
 Following his successful routing of a second Continental Army at Camden in August 1780, British General Lord Cornwallis paused with his army in the Waxhaws region of northern South Carolina.
 Believing British and Loyalist forces to be in control of Georgia and South Carolina, he decided to turn north and address the threat posed by the Continental Army remnants in North Carolina.
 In mid-September he began moving north toward Charlotte, North Carolina.

 Cornwallis' movements were shadowed by companies of North Carolina militia.
 One force under Thomas Sumter stayed back and harassed British and Loyalist outposts in the South Carolina backcountry, while another, under Major William R. Davie, maintained fairly close contact with portions of his force as it moved northward.
 When he learned that companies of Loyalist dragoons and British light infantry were encamped to the rear of Cornwallis' army, he decided to attempt a surprise attack on one of those camps.

 Battle

 Riding off on the evening of September 20, he located the Loyalist camp at Wahab's Plantation, not far from the light infantry camp.
 Sending William Davidson and a company of men through a cornfield to take the plantation house, he began moving up the lane toward the camp.
 The surprise was practically complete, and the Loyalists took flight, leaving 15 dead and 40 wounded.

 Aftermath

 Davie did not linger at the Loyalist camp, as the infantry had taken notice and were beating to arms.
 He took away 96 horses and 120 muskets, and retreated to the north.
+Walkup's plantation was burnt.
 Davie again made contact with British forces a few days later when they entered Charlotte, North Carolina.